otrekw/azure-docs.de-de/articles/spatial-anchors/tutorials/tutorial-share-anchors-across-devices.md

 ### <a name="sign-in-to-azure"></a>Anmelden bei Azure

-Navigieren Sie zum <a href="https://portal.azure.com/" target="_blank">Azure-Portal</a>, und melden Sie sich bei Ihrem Abonnement an.
+Navigieren Sie zum <a href="https://portal.azure.com/" target="_blank">Azure-Portal</a>, und melden Sie sich bei Ihrem Azure-Abonnement an.

 ### <a name="create-a-resource-group"></a>Erstellen einer Ressourcengruppe